Jeremyt34t34t34/Portfolio/Assignment3&4.md

   My elder sister: It's a bit confusing, though, because there's no scale for the dot sizes.
 How much bigger is a dot for 30 years old compared to one for 25?
 It's not clear.

-## Final version of the work
+# Step 5: Final version of the work
 I referred to their opinions and the shortcomings of my sketch, so I made the following adjustments to the final version of the work:
 ## Clarity and Avoidance of Overlap:
 I ‘ve chosen a clear and legible way to display each state by hax map, which immediately tells the viewer that this is a map related to the United States.
-M哦热哦ever，Using hexbins avoids the problem of overlapping data points that can occur in dot maps, especially in areas with many data points close together.
+Moreover，Using hexbins avoids the problem of overlapping data points that can occur in dot maps, especially in areas with many data points close together.
+## Legend and Scale:
+Although my sister mentioned the lack of a scale for dot sizes, the color scale on the right provides a reference for interpreting the average age values, which is a crucial element in any data visualization.
+## Inclusion of Time Frames:
+I've included checkboxes for different time frames, which suggests that the viewer can select different periods to see how the average age has changed over time.
+This adds a dynamic element to the visualization.